microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 Step 2.

-We will measure `acceleration (mg)` in terms of strength.
-Get the acceleration value (milli g-force), as measured in strength.
+We will measure `acceleration (mg)` in terms of strength or Magnitude.
+Get the acceleration value (milli g-force), as measured in strength or Magnitude.

 ```blocks
 input.acceleration(Dimension.Strength);